kavat/anubi/README.md

 In order to start and control our assets, follow the flow below:
 * clone repo
 * install dependencies
-* run Anubi with --create-struct to prepare system
-* run Anubi with --init to create the configuration for periodic scan
 * run Anubi with --start-full

 During first time start Anubi will ask for its internal set up, as: